HAYLEVEL/drupal_dev_branch/docker-setup/README.txt

 This  simple script resolves the task below:

- - Up a Drupal website using docker commands (not docker compose).
+ - Up a Drupal website using docker commands (not docker-compose).
- - Acceptance criteria: a bash script (could be named drupal_setup_docker.sh) that set up the Drupal site under containers + volumes + networks.
+ - Script sets up the Drupal site under containers + volumes + networks.

 Steps for configuring drupal_setup_docker.sh: